3dcitydb/3dcitydb-docs/source/intro/db-setup-postgis.rst

-Like with the Oracle version, the user is prompted to enter the SRID used for the geometry columns, the SRID of the height system and the URN encoding of the coordinate reference system to be used (see :numref:`3dcitydb_crs_definition` for more information).
+Like with the Oracle version, the user is prompted to enter the SRID used for the geometry columns, the SRID of the height system and the URN encoding of the coordinate reference system to be used (see :numref:`citydb_crs_definition_chapter` for more information).

 .. note::
    The setup process will terminate immediately if an error occurs.